-Arrests or Detention at Miami International Airport
+Arrests at the Miami International Airport

 Since the September 11, 2001, terrorist attacks, airports around the country have instituted a zero-tolerance policy regarding state and federal law violations.
 Miami International Airport (MIA) is no exception.